 Breaking the Cycle of Poverty

-In Uganda today, nearly 20% of the population lives in chronic poverty.
+In Uganda today, more than 20% of the population lives in chronic poverty.
 Poverty is most prevalent in rural areas of the nation, where roughly 75% of the population live.
 Uganda is also a country where armed fighting among ethnic groups, a high infant mortality rate, poor access to medical care and pervasive HIV/AIDS have all placed additional stress on families.
 Many children in Uganda have lost one or both of their parents to conflict or HIV, leaving grandparents, extended family or an older sibling to care for them.

 Since 2001, Holt has been working in Uganda to help vulnerable families and children, particularly those affected by HIV/AIDS.
 In 2009, Holt initiated a child sponsorship program — matching children living in poverty with sponsors in the U.S. who help provide essential funding for basic nutrition, medical care, shelter and education.